A Survey on Compositional Learning of AI Models: Theoretical and Experimental Practices: Discussion and Future Direction

 \textbf{Inconsistent Theoretical Methodology.} Given the difficulty in obtaining conclusive empirical studies, theoretical understandings become even more important, nowadays.
-However, the lack of a well-established and practically informative theoretical framework for the investigation of the limitations and capabilities of LLMs has been a challenge to a deep understanding of their generalizability.
-According to our studies on the theoretical explanation of transformers, their compositionality is still under discussion.
-Some results illustrate that transformers possess compositional generalizability based on their ability to solve complex tasks based on smaller subtasks~\cite{feng2023revealing, dziri2023faith}.
-However, some other results based on a different evaluation methodology suggest that the emergence of such abilities, including compositional learning, is unpredictable~\cite {lu2023emergent, schaeffer2023emergent}.
-Many empirical results confirm the latter view, for example, transformers still have serious limitations in comprehending large inputs~\cite{Hahn_2020,dehghani2019universal}.
-Despite these discussions, the number of studies on the theoretical analysis of transformer-based models is quite limited, especially the variety of procedures to prove the possibility and limitations of the models.
-Therefore, the compositional capabilities of the current SOTA models need more attention from the research community.
-This research direction will help towards more conclusive results on the limitations of the model's generalizability, including the compositional generalization.
+However, the lack of a well-established and practically informative theoretical framework for investigating the limitations and capabilities of LLMs has been a challenge to a deep understanding of their generalizability. \s{According to our studies on the theoretical explanation of transformers in Section \ref{theory}}, their compositionality is still under discussion.
+Some results illustrate that transformers possess compositional generalizability based on their ability to solve complex tasks based on smaller subtasks~\citep{feng2023revealing, dziri2023faith}. \tp{However, other results based on a different evaluation methodology suggest that the emergence of such abilities, including compositional learning, is associated with the user's choice of evaluation metrics~\citep{schaeffer2023emergent}.
+Similar lines of study deny the emergence of intelligence and relate the new abilities to in-context learning methods, models memory, and linguistic knowledge~\citep{lu2023emergent}.} Many research results confirm the limitations in the generalizability of LLMs.
+For example, the building blocks of these models, i.e. transformers, still have severe limitations in comprehending large inputs~\citep{Hahn_2020,dehghani2019universal}. \tp{Despite these controversial discussions, there are only relatively few studies on the theoretical analysis of transformer-based models.
+The methodological frameworks for examining the LLMs' capabilities are not standardized.} Therefore, the compositional capabilities of the current SOTA models require more attention from the research community.
+This research direction will help towards more consistent and conclusive results on the limitations of the model's generalizability, specifically the compositional generalization.